gregfoletta/articles.foletta.org/content/post/2025-07-14-clt/index.markdown

 With this data we can create an animation of a Q-Q plot for the uniform versus exponential distributions, showing how the distribution of sample means changes as the sample size increases.
 You’ll see the distribution approaching the standard normal distribution.

 ![](index_files/figure-html/unnamed-chunk-22-1.gif)<!-- -->
-ou’ll see the distribution of sample means from the uniform distribution approaches a normal much faster than the expontential.
-It’s very subjective, but I think the uniform stsrts looking reasonably good at a sample size of 8.
+You’ll see the distribution of sample means from the uniform distribution approaches a normal much faster than the expontential.
+It’s very subjective, but I think the uniform starts looking reasonably good at a sample size of 8.
 The exponential however takes much longer to converge to a normal.

 # Summary